Air Dried Pork Loin with fennel

 I’d got in mind to make a more classic product with the simple flavours of pepper and garlic, which I understand to be a traditional lonzino.
 However, given that this is a piece of industrially produced meat and is likely to have less flavour than the meat I would usually use, I decided to go with the stronger flavour of fennel.

 Whilst I hope to show that curing and drying meat needn’t be expensive, this project does require somewhere that the meat can be hung at around 10 – 12°C in a relative humidity around 75 – 80% in a food-safe environment.
 A fridge adapted for this purpose will soon pay for itself.
-The piece of meat I used was one of the cut-price ones I got from a local supermarket with the intention of showing that curing meat needn’t be expensive.
+The piece of meat that I used was one of the cut-price ones I got from a local supermarket with the intention of showing that curing meat needn’t be expensive.
 It weighed 1070gm – I’d have liked it to be larger but we’ll see how it goes.

 The recipe is: